Huh-Huh, STONE-ington, Huh-Huh

 I’ve come to love Stonington.
-Mind you, I’ve hardly explored it much yet and haven’t even been to one of its museums at the time of this writing.
-But I really like its sea-faring (and therefore, seafood) roots.
+I really like its sea-faring (and therefore, seafood) roots.
 It’s not all snobby like some of the shore towns to the west, but it certainly could be, because it’s just as pretty as any other town along the Sound in Connecticut.

-Our triple stop tour of the town was on one of those dreary autumn days that have always held a romance with me for some reason.
+Visiting a classic New England town on one of these dreary autumn days has always held a romance with me for some reason.
 Hoang hates them – “Everything’s decaying and dying and signaling the long, cold winter,” she says.
 While that may be true, I find a peacefulness in them and the way the fall colors pop against the gray skies has always been really cool for me.

 Regardless, we both agree it’s an ideal type of day for a long road trip out to the farthest southeastern reaches of the state.
-And with only a few winery visits to go before completing our 14 for the Passport program in 2009, we happily hit the road.
+And with only a few winery visits to go before completing our 14 required for the Passport program in 2009, we happily hit the road.

 Our visit to BF Clyde’s was great, but it wasn’t going to help us win a trip to Spain.
 (CTMQ Notes: We didn’t end up winning the trip to Spain.
 Again.)
-So we drove over to the vineyards and were immediately struck by the long white crushed pebble driveway across a sweeping hill covered in grape vines.
+So we drove over to the vineyard and were immediately struck by the long white crushed pebble driveway across a sweeping hill covered in grape vines.
 Beautiful.